enricrabasseda/DILabHelmholtzOrganoid/data/README.md

 ## OrganoSeg

 [OrganoSeg](https://www.nature.com/articles/s41598-017-18815-8) presented a dataset with colon and colorectal-cancer organoid morphologies.
 The original images had resolution 864x648 and also had a mask to identify ground-truth organoids in the image.
-We have created patches using a sliding window without overlap and for every image we have generated 4 patches of size 432x324.
+We have created patches using a sliding window with overlap and for every image we have generated 4 patches of size 432x432.
 Same work has been done for the masks.

 To get instance segmentation masks we have used Connected Component Analysis to connect one unique mask to every organoid.
 The code can be seen in `/notebooks/dataset_generation/organoseg_dataset_generation.ipynb`.
 We have filtered out of the dataset all masks that are too small to be detected or cannot be clearly recognize from the image.
 To do that we kept masks that have an area bigger than 2000 pixels.